1. Joint minerals and waste

 Following the ‘Draft Plan’ consultation in 2018, it was decided to hold a further ‘call for sites’ exercise inviting site nominations from industry, agents and landowners.
 Bray Quarry Extension was the only site proposed.
 An initial assessment of the site has been undertaken and it has been concluded that it may potentially be suitable to be allocated for sand and gravel extraction.

-The Central and Eastern Berkshire Authorities are seeking feedback from statutory consultees, stakeholders, communities, local organisations and businesses on this potential new site.
+The Central and Eastern Berkshire Authorities ran a consultation from 9 July to 19 August 2019 seeking feedback from statutory consultees, stakeholders, communities, local organisations and businesses on this potential new site.
 See our "Joint minerals and waste - Consultations" page for further details.

 To support the preparation of the ‘Proposed Submission’ version of the Plan, the Central and Eastern Berkshire Authorities invited further nominations for minerals and waste site proposals from Friday 23 November 2018 – Friday 11 January 2019.
 This was held because the Draft Plan recognises a shortfall in capacity particularly towards the end of the Plan period (2030+).